 The annual Health Studies User Conference is a one-day conference organised by the UK Data Service in collaboration with UCL and the National Centre for Social Research.
-This year the conference will again be held online and is free to attend.

-There will be parallel research presentation sessions on the themes of:
+The conference also featured parallel research presentation sessions on the themes of:

 - Mental health